-Impersonation is one of the most common forms of harassment on the internet
+Impersonation and information theft is one of the most common forms of harassment on the internet

 If you have discovered that you are the victim of impersonation online, where an internet user has created a fake profile pretending to be you, with the intent to cause you distress, this might amount to harassment.